rwxrob/zet/20210902205543/README.md

 * *Software and Game Programming* is where Dinesh would stream.
 * *Science and Technology* is where Gilfoyle would stream.

-I fucking hate most of the channels that were in *Science and Technology* before the recent addition of the 'Software and Game Programming' related to shitty game development.
-Don't misunderstand, I have nothing against the *people* there (okay, maybe *a few* people there).
+I hate most of the channels that were in *Science and Technology* before the recent addition of the 'Software and Game Programming' related to shitty game development.
+Don't misunderstand, I have nothing against the *people* there (okay, maybe *a few* people).

-Thank GOD are all these would-be game-devs-for-life are leaving en mass leaving Science and Technology practically empty except for people actually doing science and tech stuff (and the ducks and AI and earthquakes, of course).
+Thank GOD are all these would-be-game-devs-for-life are leaving en mass leaving Science and Technology practically empty except for people actually doing science and tech stuff (and the ducks and AI and earthquakes, of course).
+I especially love that alpha-software NeoVim and Zsh users are united in their aversion against *Science and Technology* (which sounds about right).

 Sorry, not sorry.